MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/protect-sharepoint-online-files-with-office-365-labels-and-dlp.md

 14. In the **Customize policy tips and email notifications** pane, click **Customize the policy tip text**.

-15. In the text box, type or paste in one of the following tips, depending on if you implemented Azure Information Protection to protect highly confidential files:
+15. In the text box, type or paste in one of the following tips, depending on if you are using sensitivity labels to protect highly confidential files:

   - To share with a user outside the organization, download the file and then open it.
 Click File, then Protect Document, and then Encrypt with Password, and then specify a strong password.
 Send the password in a separate email or other means of communication.
   - Highly confidential files are protected with encryption.
 Only external users who are granted permissions to these files by your IT department can read them.